hmslima/sambahsacompletegrammar/sambahsa.md

 For an event that is close to occur, we use the auxiliar vah-.
-It works in the following way: we add to this auxiliary the appropriate conjugation and then we put the verb in the infinitive.
+It works in the following way: we add to this auxiliary the appropriate conjugation of the present and then we put the verb in the infinitive.
 I am going to use the verb “orbat” (to work) in this example.

 []{#anchor-256}***(I)***** am **[]{#anchor-257}**going to work –** vahm